Health Information Systems Programme (HISP)

 WHO collaborating centre

-On 1/Dec/2017, the Department of Informatics, University of Oslo, Oslo, Norway has been designated as a WHO Collaborating Centre for Innovation and Implementation Research for health information systems strengthening.
+On 1 December 2017, the Department of Informatics was designated as a World Health Organisation (WHO) Collaborating Centre for Innovation and Implementation Research for health information systems strengthening.

 Book: Public Health Informatics